MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/level-prompts.md

 }
 ```

-## Get the Level Prompt's Definition
+## Get the level prompt's definition

 Use the following REST APIs to get a the level prompt's definition for a report, document, or dossier: